-By Ryan in News • Published 6 months ago
+By Ryan in News • Published on March 28th, 2024

 Gower's journey with Brighter Shores is marked by a blend of independence and seasoned expertise.
 Without the constraints of investor or publisher expectations, his focus is clear: to captivate players.
 At the heart of Fen Research, Gower's small yet dedicated development team of eight prioritizes engagement over monetization strategies.
 Amidst a gaming landscape often criticized for its reliance on microtransactions, Brighter Shores aims to stand out by being transparent about its premium offerings.
 Gower envisions the game as a tranquil retreat, offering players the flexibility to engage with the content at their own pace.